Atharva-Bhise/Game-I-can-Guess-What-s-In-Our-Mind/README.md

 Make sure all necessary files (`styles.css`, `Guess.js`, etc.) are in the same folder as the HTML file.

+Enjoy playing the game and have fun guessing the words!

 ## Technologies Used
 - HTML
 - CSS